 (4) Is responsible for adherence to applicable Federal program requirements specified in the Federal award; and

-(5) In accordance with its agreement, uses the Federal funds to carry out a program for a public purpose specified in authorizing statute, as opposed to providing goods or services for the benefit of the pass-through entity.
+(5) Implements a program for a public purpose specified in authorizing statute, as opposed to providing goods or services for the benefit of the pass-through entity.

 (b) Contractors.
-A contract is for the purpose of obtaining goods and services for the non-Federal entity's own use and creates a procurement relationship with the contractor.
-See the definition of contract in § 200.1 of this part.
-Characteristics indicative of a procurement relationship between the non-Federal entity and a contractor are when the contractor:
+A contract is for the purpose of obtaining goods and services for the recipient’s or subrecipient’s use and creates a procurement relationship with a contractor.
+See the definition of contract in § 200.1.
+Characteristics that support a procurement relationship between the recipient or subrecipient and a contractor include, but are not limited to, when the contractor:

 (1) Provides the goods and services within normal business operations;